flyingbluefish/PTABenEvalAAPass/README.md

 ```
   pta  (score)  (result MAY|MUST|NO) ex (expected MAY|MUST|NO)  (optional linenumber)
 ```
 The line is generated when a MARKER function is specified in test program.
+Every calling of MARKER function generates a line.

 For example
 ```